kedro-org/kedro/docs/source/03_tutorial/03_set_up_data.md

 mkdir src\kedro_tutorial\io && type nul > src\kedro_tutorial\io\__init__.py
 ```

-Creating new custom dataset implementations is done by creating a class that extends and implements all methods from `AbstractDataSet`.
-To implement a class that will allow you to load and save Excel files, you need to create the file `src/kedro_tutorial/io/xls_local.py` by running in your Unix terminal:
+Creating new custom dataset implementations is done by creating a class that extends and implements all methods from `kedro.io.AbstractDataSet`.
+To implement a class that will allow you to load and save Excel files, you need to create the file `src/kedro_tutorial/io/xls_local.py` by running the following in your Unix terminal:

 ```bash
 touch src/kedro_tutorial/io/xls_local.py